The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: is Well-Posed

-\begin{replemma}{well_posed_utils}[Well-posed Utilities] Given exact parents and assuming the top-$k$ eigenvalues of $B^{-1}A$ are distinct and positive, the maximizer of player $i$'s utility is the unique generalized eigenvector $v_i$ (up to sign, i.e., $-v_i$ is also valid). \end{replemma} \begin{proof} Assume the parents have been learned exactly and let $\hat{v}_i = \sum_p w_p v_p$ with $||\hat{v}_i|| = 1$.
+\begin{replemma}{well_posed_utils}[Well-posed Utilities] Given exact parents and assuming the top-$k$ eigenvalues of $B^{-1}A$ are distinct and positive, the maximizer of player $i$'s utility is the unique generalized eigenvector $v_i$ (up to sign, i.e., $-v_i$ is also valid). \end{replemma} \begin{proof} \emph{Approach}: We will represent each $\hat{v}_i$ as a linear combination of the true eigenvectors, $v_p$ for $p \in \{1, d\}$.
+We will then show that maximizing the utility for each player with exact parents is equivalent to solving a linear program.
+This resulting problem has a unique solution, which is the true eigenvector $v_i$.

+Assume the parents have been learned exactly and let $\hat{v}_i = \sum_p w_p v_p$ with $||\hat{v}_i|| = 1$ and where $w_p$ are the weights of the linear combination.
 Expand and simplify the following expressions that appear in the utility definition with the knowledge that the generalized eigenvectors are guaranteed to be $B$-orthogonal, i.e., $v_i^\top B v_j = 0$ for all $i \ne j$ (see Lemma~\ref{b_orth} in appendix):

 Plugging these in to the utility function, we find

 where

 and $z \in \Delta^{d-1}$.